eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/publisher/dataWriter/createDataWriter.rst

 A custom :ref:`PayloadPool<rtps_layer_custom_payload_pool>` can be passed as an argument during the creation of a :ref:`dds_layer_publisher_dataWriter`.
-That would allow customizing the management of the information exchanged between DataWriters and DataReaders.
+This allows for customizing the management of the information exchanged between DataWriters and DataReaders.
 The same configuration can be set in the :ref:`opposite endpoint<dds_layer_subscriber_datareader_with_payload_pool_creation>`.

 .. literalinclude:: /../code/DDSCodeTester.cpp